Road Trip Packing List: Top Products for Traveling with Kids

-Car Seat Organizer: One of our personal favorites for road trips and even every day is this car seat organizer.
+Car Seat Organizer: This car seat organizer is one of our personal favorites for road trips and even every day.
 Use it anywhere in the car to organize tablets, headphones, water bottles, diapers, wipes, and various on-the-go activities.
 Then fold it down to store away when not in use.

 Insulated Cooler: If you plan for a long road trip, an insulated cooler will keep drinks, fruit, and other snacks cool.
 Both the Tourit Insulted Cooler and Tourit Insulated Backpack are great options.

-For the best of both worlds, the multipurpose car organizer doubles as an insulated cooler!
-It’ll keep snacks and drinks cool for hours, so when potty breaks turn into tailgate picnics, you’ll be prepared.
+This multipurpose car organizer doubles as an insulated cooler for the best of both worlds!
+It’ll keep snacks and drinks cool for hours, so you’ll be prepared when potty breaks turn into tailgate picnics.

 Multisize Zipper Pouch Set: Buy this set of zipper pouches now and thank us later.
-It will be one of the most valuable items on your trip – use it for everything from game pieces to markers to headphones and more.
+It will be one of the most valuable items on your trip – use it for everything from game pieces to markers to hand sanitizer to headphones and more.

-Medicine & First Aid Kit: It’s always a good idea to prepare for tummy aches and other ouchies.
+Medicine & First Aid Kit: It’s always good to prepare for tummy aches and other ouchies.
 Pack this First Aid To Go!
-Kit or, from one of our favorite brands, Welly, this handy Kids’ Medicine Kit and First Aid Kit.
+Kit or, from one of our favorite brands, Welly, this handy First Aid Kit.

-Also, one of the best road trip hacks we’ve heard is to bring a grabber toy to pick up items that have dropped on the floor.
-Definitely planning to give this one a try on our next road trip!
+Also, one of the best road trip hacks we’ve heard is to bring a grabber toy to pick up items that have dropped on the floor – planning to give this one a try on our next road trip!

 Diaper & Potty Essentials

-Being able to deal with diapers and potty breaks is essential to a successful road trip, so we’ve rounded up our favorite potty essentials.
-Whether you’re dealing with a little one in diapers or a potty training toddler, we’ve got you covered.
+Dealing with diapers and potty breaks is essential to a successful road trip, so we’ve rounded up our favorite potty essentials.
+We’ve got you covered whether you’re dealing with a little one in diapers or a potty training toddler.

 Disposable Potty Liners: Truly, disposable potty liners are one of those toddler products that makes you wonder how people took toddlers on road trips back in the day!
 They have an absorbent pad inside and attach securely to various travel potties.